Reza-Safdari/MixStyleFlow/README.md

 ## Training and Evaluation

-The training process is divided into two phases.
+The training process is divided into three phases.

 ### Phase I: Train the Base Model